 As a travel writer, I intentionally seek hidden gems, secret places, and quirky attractions.
 I will NOT be listing popular beaches and places to visit in South Florida.
 Some of these Miami hidden gems are secrets even to longtime residents.

 I cannot possibly share every South Florida hidden gem and secret place but this article includes many fascinating options.
 Please check out these Florida hidden gems on your future South Florida trips.
 And let me know of any fun, cool, and happy places you discover and enjoy.

-Time to explore the secret hidden gems in South Florida.
+Time to explore some favorite secret hidden gems in South Florida.

 Where is South Florida?